DataSF/datasf.github.io/blog/_posts/2018-03-02-happy-open-data-day-2018.md

 One of the key mandates of the Ethics Commission is in educating the public of campaign and lobbyist spending.
 While there are a lot of [datasets the Ethics Commission publishes](https://data.sfgov.org/browse?Department-Metrics_Publishing-Department=Ethics+Commission&amp;category=City+Management+and+Ethics&amp;limitTo=datasets), here are some choice selections:

-* [Lobbyist Activity - Contacts of Public Officials](https://data.sfgov.org/City-Management-and-Ethics/Lobbyist-Activity-Contacts-of-Public-Officials/hr5m-xnxc): &nbsp;A dataset of each lobby visit. &nbsp;A treasure trove containing who was doing the lobbying, what official they talked to, and why.
+* [Lobbyist Activity - Contacts of Public Officials](https://data.sfgov.org/City-Management-and-Ethics/Lobbyist-Activity-Contacts-of-Public-Officials/hr5m-xnxc):  A dataset of each lobby visit.
+A treasure trove containing who was doing the lobbying, what official they talked to, and why.
-* [Lobbyist Activity - Payments Promised by Clients](https://data.sfgov.org/City-Management-and-Ethics/Lobbyist-Activity-Payments-Promised-By-Clients/s2fy-y3my): A dataset of lobbyist contributions. &nbsp;Contains lobbyist, firm, payment amount, and client.
+* [Lobbyist Activity - Payments Promised by Clients](https://data.sfgov.org/City-Management-and-Ethics/Lobbyist-Activity-Payments-Promised-By-Clients/s2fy-y3my): A dataset of lobbyist contributions.
+Contains lobbyist, firm, payment amount, and client.
 * [Lobbyist Activity - Political Contributions](https://data.sfgov.org/City-Management-and-Ethics/Lobbyist-Activity-Political-Contributions/sa8r-purn): All political contributions of $100 of more by lobbyist.
 * [Campaign Consultants - Client Payment](https://data.sfgov.org/City-Management-and-Ethics/Campaign-Consultants-Client-Payments/tc9q-72uj): Record of payments to campaign consultants